osg-htc/docs/docs/worker-node/install-apptainer.md

 OSG VOs all support running apptainer directly from CVMFS when unprivileged user namespaces are enabled.
-Unprivileged user namespaces are enabled by default on RHEL 8, and OSG recommends that system administrators enable it on RHEL 7 worker nodes.
+Unprivileged user namespaces are enabled by default on EL 8, and OSG recommends that system administrators enable it on EL 7 worker nodes.
 When unprivileged user namespaces are enabled, OSG recommends that sites not install the apptainer RPM unless they have non-OSG users that require it.